 I’ve heard the sentiment “I’m a just Christian, not a denomination” affirmed by all sorts of people in all sorts of churches.
 This sentiment seems to be beaming with that virtuous charity that despises prejudice and segregation and instead bridges chasms of ignorance and misunderstanding to unite people that were never so very different to begin with.
 It was this charity (along with a healthy dose of biblical anthropology) that bolstered the civil rights movement.
 It seems like a good basis for tearing down denominational walls, too.

-I suspect, however, that there’s another less commendable motive also behind the desire to do away with denominations.
+I suspect, however, that there’s also a less commendable motive behind the desire to do away with denominations.
 If I had to guess, I’d say that 60-80% of regular church-going people couldn’t tell you some basic doctrinal differences between the major denominations — not just the obvious exteriors like Baptists dunk and Methodists sprinkle, but real core differences.
 That’s because doctrine doesn’t matter like it used to.

 Doctrine certainly mattered to the charismatic Reformers who started and led their denominations.
 It mattered to the European magistrates, princes, and governors who risked civil war and war abroad for their nations by aligning with this or that Reformer.
 In fact, doctrine even mattered during that obscure, prehistoric period between the 28th chapter of Acts and the 16th century at the birth of denominationalism.
-But from where we’re standing, all this doctrine looks to be responsible for the perpetual fracturing of the Church into a bewildering cacophony of differing opinions, angry accusations, and self-righteous declarations.
+But from where we’re standing, all this doctrine looks to be responsible for the perpetual fracturing of Christianity into a bewildering cacophony of differing opinions, angry accusations, and self-righteous declarations.
 We may be aware of a few brave and noble representatives of our denominations making ecumenical attempts at unity, but obviously they haven’t worked, because we still have denominations.
 We still see Larry Lutheran and Betty Baptist passing like ships in the night, guided by their own doctrinal stars, and think to ourselves, “What a shame they can’t get on board with one another.”

 Because no official doctrines unite any two non-denominational churches (or they would be a denomination), the local congregation becomes the locus of the Church.
 Sometimes this breaks down even further to the house church, just a handful of people, or even the individual.
-When a pastor encounters someone saying something he perceives as being contrary to the basics of the faith, the only authority to which he can appeal is the Bible, or rather his interpretation of his translation of the Bible.
+When a pastor encounters a congregant saying something he perceives as being contrary to the basics of the faith, the only authority to which he can appeal is the Bible, or rather his interpretation of his translation of the Bible.
 The problem is, the pastor of the next non-denom church down the street has interpreted this particular issue differently in the Bible, and welcomes the dissenter into his congregation.
-Or, if the dissenter can find no church who agrees with him, he will simply start his own church, insisting to everyone that he still affirms the basics of the faith — he just affirms them differently, or affirms different ones.
+Or, if the dissenter can find no church that agrees with him, he will simply start his own church, insisting to everyone that he still affirms the basics of the faith — he just affirms them differently, or affirms different ones.
 Just like those early charismatic Reformers who gathered whole masses of people to their school of thought, the local congregational dissenter gathers his Sunday School class to his.
 Non-denominationalism is not the solution to denominations; it’s the natural result–the next evolutionary step.